UBC-MDS/DSCI-532_2025_14_CAN-US-Trade/reports/m3-reflection.md

 We have implemented several refinements:

-- Changed the trade composition figure from a bar chart to a treemap for better visualisation
+- Changed the trade composition figure from a bar chart to a treemap for better visualisation (refer to challenging)
 - Moved footer text to sidebar to make better use of space
+- More refinements listed in the `Addressing feedback` section below.

 We have also managed to modularise the code: